 The presence of alcohol in human specimens containing glucose and yeast should come as no surprise.
 Several have made this observation.
 Under normal circumstances trace amounts of alcohol may be found in the blood; the alcohol is then channeled into an energy pathway by hepatic alcohol dehydrogenase…

 The Japanese report the auto brewery syndrome in which they have seen middle aged patients with bowel abnormalities, most often after surgery, who have yeast overgrowth, usually candida, in the G.I. tract and who ferment ingested carbohydrates, producing enough alcohol to result in drunkeness.”
 Mullholland and Townsend, “Bladder Beer – A New Clinical Observation”, 95 Transactions of the American Clinical Climatological Association 34 (1983).

 In other words, the body is manufacturing alcohol by itself — in some cases, enough to become legally intoxicated.
 This has been confirmed by other studies.
 Swedish researchers, for example, have found that:

 Wrong.
-In the rush to convict drunk drivers (and with federal pushing), all states have now passed so-called "per se" laws: driving with a BAC of .08% or more.
-Neither intent, negligence nor even knowledge is required.
+In the rush to convict drunk drivers (and with increasing federal coercion), all states have now passed so-called per se laws: driving with a BAC of .08% or more.
+Neither intent, negligence or even knowledge is required.
 The crime consists of simply having the alcohol in your body.

 Even if you’ve had nothing to drink.